inovex/data2day-RAG-Demo/README.md

 ```

 This will start the chainlit server with the chat interface at http://localhost:8000
-as well as the Phoenix server for tracking the chat interactions at http://localhost:6006/.
+as well as the Phoenix server for tracking and evaluating the chat interactions at http://localhost:6006/.
+If you need more information on how Phoenix traces the conversation and generates evaluations
+you can find the documentation right [here](https://docs.arize.com/phoenix).

 ## Disclaimer